-A link can instruct a PHY to enter a suspend state by setting the Suspend bit or Disable bit in all of the ports in the PHY (selecting each of them to be suspend initiators or forcing each of them to disable their TpBias generators - respectively).
+A link can instruct a PHY to enter a suspend state by selecting each of the PHY ports to become suspend initiators or by setting the Disable bit in all of the ports in the PHY.
 When the last port has entered into a suspend state, the link may then remove LPS from the PHY and the PHY will enter into a suspend state.